coders-school/good-practices/module1/04_practices.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-So in order to be able to create a local variable, I need to know its size.
+So in order to be able to create a local variable, it needs to know its size.
 So it must have a proper header where this class is defined to know the size of such a variable on the stack.
 <!-- .element: class="fragment fade-in" -->

 ___

-### Mystery
+### Riddle

 * <!-- .element: class="fragment fade-in" --> What size is the pointer on <code>int</code>?
 * <!-- .element: class="fragment fade-in" --> What size is the pointer on <code>Fruit</code>?

-### Reply
+### Answer
 <!-- .element: class="fragment fade-in" -->

 The size of the pointer does not depend on the type it points to.
 Usually it is 4 or 8 bytes long (for 32 and 64 bit processors respectively).